 The children of families who are moving out of the District and will no longer be residents of the District and will no longer be residents of the District, and are currently enrolled in the Peters Township Schools, may continue to attend the District Schools at the discretion of the Superintendent until the end of the current school year if requested by the parent/guardian.
 Parent must notify the District prior to moving out of the District in order to be eligible for continued enrollment.
 Tuition will be waived for the period of attendance from April 1 of the year of the current school year.
 If relocation occurs before April 1, tuition will be paid from the time of the relocation until April 1 for families who wish to continue to attend until the end of the school year.
-Continued attendance for former residents is for in-person instruction only.

 Students who have attended the high school for a minimum of two (2) semesters and move out of the District at the end of their junior year or during their senior year, but wish to continue and graduate will pay tuition for the remaining year of high school, or portion thereof with approval by the Superintendent or designee.
 Attendance must be continuous without enrollment in another school District.
-Continued attendance for former residents is for inperson instruction only.